puppetlabs/puppet-docs/source/guides/passenger.markdown

 >
 > Passenger usually uses Apache's DocumentRoot directive to guess where to find its config.ru file --- it assumes config.ru will be right beside the `public` directory.
 >
 > This generally works fine, but some users have seen Passenger fail to guess.
-If Passenger fails to load the puppet master app and is displaying a generic error message, our first suggestion is to double-check the directory permissions (remember the Apache user must be able to read and traverse all puppet master application directories), but you can also try explicitly telling Passenger where to find the config.ru file with the PassengerAppRoot directive:
+If Passenger fails to load the Puppet master app and is displaying a generic error message, our first suggestion is to double-check the directory permissions (remember the Apache user must be able to read and traverse all Puppet master application directories), but you can also try explicitly telling Passenger where to find the config.ru file with the PassengerAppRoot directive:
 >
 >     PassengerAppRoot /usr/share/puppet/rack/puppetmasterd

 > ### Notes on SSL Verification
 >
-> When an agent node makes a request to the puppet master, Apache's `mod_ssl` performs the verification of its certificate, and the puppet master application will trust `mod_ssl`'s judgment.
-The two systems communicate via environment variables --- Apache must set two variables containing the client's subject DN and its verification status, and the puppet master must know which variables to check when it receives a request.
+> When an agent node makes a request to the Puppet master, Apache's `mod_ssl` performs the verification of its certificate, and the Puppet master application will trust `mod_ssl`'s judgment.
+The two systems communicate via environment variables --- Apache must set two variables containing the client's subject DN and its verification status, and the Puppet master must know which variables to check when it receives a request.
 >
 > Puppet uses the [`ssl_client_header`][client] and [`ssl_client_verify_header`][clientverify] settings to find these variables; the default values are `HTTP_X_CLIENT_DN` and `HTTP_X_CLIENT_VERIFY`, respectively.
 >